droman892/typed-searcher/README.md

 ## Description

-<p align="center">This applications foundation was built completely from scratch (i.e., each package was manually installed) for a truly customized product.</p>
+<p align="center">This application's foundation was built completely from scratch (i.e., each package was manually installed) for a truly customized product.</p>

 <p align="center">Notable technologies used:</p>
 <p align="center">React</p>